 Paper or digital RSVPs?
 In 2015, most brides and grooms-to-be will be asking themselves this question.
 Alas, it’s no age-old question as the online wedding RSVP trend is in its infancy.
-But, there are plenty of couple who have already waded into the world of the online RSVP — and did so after careful consideration of a few key questions.
+But, there are plenty of couples who have already waded into the world of the online RSVP — and did so after careful consideration of a few key questions.
 So, is an online RSVP right for your wedding?
 Let’s consider some of the deciding factors.

 Do you and your fiancé fancy yourselves on the cutting edge?
 “Trendy,” if you will?
 Willing to embrace new things and the latest technology trends?
 Or are you the more traditional type, planning what most people might consider a very traditional wedding?
 Well, ask yourselves what kind of wedding you’d like to have and how you’d like your guest list to perceive your impending celebration.

-Certainly, you can have a wholly traditional wedding and still employ an online RSVP as your primary form of response, but your guests may a be a bit surprised if your wedding doesn’t have a bit of modern flare to boot.
+Certainly, you can have a wholly traditional wedding and still employ an online RSVP as your primary form of response, but your guests may be a bit surprised if your wedding doesn’t have a bit of modern flare to boot.

 It’s all about the Benjamins, right?
-Whether or not you’re planning a lavish wedding with Texas-sized budget to match, or you’re trying to get the most wedding that you can on a limited budget, the fact is that an online RSVP will save you time, money and hassle.
+Whether or not you’re planning a lavish wedding with a Texas-sized budget to match, or you’re trying to get the most wedding that you can on a limited budget, the fact is that an online RSVP will save you time, money and hassle.

 Not only can paper RSVPs cost a pretty penny (several hundred dollars or more for an average-size wedding plus return stamp postage), but traditional RSVPs can succumb to many unfortunate fates from getting lost in the mail to becoming a permanent fixture on your aunt’s fridge.
-Even if you’re not cost-conscious when it comes to paper RSVPs, a few hundred bucks can always be better spent (anybody say “booze?”).
+Even if you’re not cost-conscious when it comes to paper RSVPs, a few hundred bucks can always be better spent (anybody says “booze?”).

 While perhaps not the biggest factor in your decision whether or not to take the online RSVP route, consider who you’re inviting to your wedding — and how tech-savvy they are.
-These days, even Great Grandma is often online and more than capable of submitting a simple RSVP form.
+These days, even Great-Grandma is often online and more than capable of submitting a simple RSVP form.